2022 WINNER of the Shenggang Liu Education Foundation Zhenyi Wang award for Excellence in IRMMW-THz

 About the Award

 In 2021, at the behest of Professor Shenggang Liu, the IRMMW-THz Society Board is introducing the “Zhenyi Wang award for Excellence in IRMMW-THz” to recognize outstanding female contributors to Infrared, Millimeter, and Terahertz wave science, technology and applications.
 The Award consists of a cash prize of 15,000 RMB (approximately USD2300 in 2021) and a certificate of recognition stating the research achievements of the award recipient.

-A committee of worldwide technical experts in IRMMW-THz science and applications has been assembled and will evaluate nominations received for the award by this year’s deadline: July 30, 2021.
-The committee will select and announce the winner of the 2021 award at the IRMMW-THz Conference, in Chengdu, China in September 2021.
+A committee of worldwide technical experts in IRMMW-THz science and applications has been assembled and will evaluate nominations received for the award beginning in 2021.
+The first recipeint of the prize will be announced at the IRMMW-THz Conference, in Chengdu, China in September 2021.
 The 2022 recipient was selected at this same same conference.
 Subsequent winners are announced shortly following each conference in the given year (2022 will be announced after IRMMW-THz 47 in Rotterdam).
-Each Award recipient will be invited to deliver a keynote presentation at the 2022 IRMMW-THz Conference in Rotterdam.
+Each Award recipient will be invited to deliver a keynote presentation at the next conference in our series.

 Eligibility Requirements for Applicants:

 Application for the Award is open to women scientists and engineers with a PhD or equivalent degree in Physics, Electrical and Electronic Engineering, Chemistry, Biology or any other relevant IRMMW-THz inclusive research field, of any nationality, from academia, industry, private, or national laboratories.
 Applicants must have finished their PhD within the last twelve years (plus one more year for each child) on the closing date of the application of the award.
 Applicants should have an outstanding publication record and must be in a position of independently directing a research group or program (e.g. beyond a post-doctoral position).